-To ensure that the Shelter will meet the needs of the community in serving chronic and vulnerable homeless people, clients will be admitted with minimal, "low- threshold" requirements, so that chronic and vulnerable homeless people can easily enter and remain in shelter until they can find permanent housing.
-Each client will be screened for sex offender, arsonist and active felony warrant status before admission.
-As part of the bed reservation system, client screening will take place prior to arrival at the facility.
+To ensure that the Shelter meet the needs of the community in serving chronic and vulnerable homeless people, clients are admitted with minimal, "very low barrier" requirements, so that chronic and vulnerable homeless people can easily enter and remain in shelter until they can find permanent housing.
+Each client is screened for sex offender, arsonist and active felony warrant status before admission.
+As part of the bed reservation system, client screening takes place prior to arrival at the facility.

-The Program's target population will be flexible in nature and the shelter may serve more than one subpopulation at a time.
+The Program's target population is flexible in nature and the shelter may serve more than one subpopulation at a time.
 The number of beds considered "available" may differ slightly at any given time depending on the population or sub-populations being served.
-Based on current need, the initial clients accessing the Shelter will include homeless single men and single women, 18 years of age and older.
-Special, alternate accommodations will be made for families who are experiencing homelessness.
+Based on current need, the initial clients accessing the Shelter includes homeless single men and single women, 18 years of age and older.
+Special, alternate accommodations are made for families who are experiencing homelessness.